Marshal Contact Information

-There are reporting times given to volunteers within two time session bands and volunteers have the choice of which one they are able to work within.
-The working day for each is roughly the time of a game of golf…..so between 4-5 hours, but you can take out food and drink with you and come back to enjoy a cool and quiet time in the Marshals’ Lounge after.
+There are Reporting Times given to volunteers within two separate time session bands and volunteers have the choice of which one they are able to work within.
+The working day for each is roughly the time of a game of golf…..so between 4-5 hours, but you can take food and drink out with you and return to enjoy a cool and quiet time in the Marshals’ Lounge.

 What age do I have to be to volunteer?

-The minimum age is 16 years up to any age you are fit enough to help out!
+The minimum age is 18 years upwards, as long as you are fit enough to help out.

 Can I have a variety of roles?

 You certainly can, but only if you are a Marshal.
 There are Static roles where you assist in a particular area, and Walking roles where will walk with a Group of Players on one particular match.
 You can switch between the two, which is a good idea if you cannot do too much walking.
 There are many different Static roles, and it is fun to experience a variety, but should you enjoy a particular role, you can request to stay there for all the days you are working.

 I have trouble walking – are there any positions for me?

 There is a position for everyone, and considerations are given to everyone who may be restricted by a past health problem or by fitness.
 If a volunteer is unable to stand, there are seating roles; the majority of volunteers can be catered for, so all can contribute to this great Tournament.